: Water For The Americas

 Please provide some more detail of your work in Guatemala

-By Agua Para La Salud (APLS) Posted on Fri 28 Jan 2011, about 13 years ago
+By Agua Para La Salud (APLS) Posted on Fri 28 Jan 2011, almost 14 years ago

 I have not encountered you since you work primarily in coastal plain communities and we work in the central highlands.